 A detail of the EGA and Officers coords

 Fatigue Uniform, c.
 1903-10.
 1899 Pattern.
 Before the Marines adopted a khaki uniform for either summer or fatigue duty, they wore white.
 I’ve identified two styles of white fatigue uniform prior to 1910.
-The first type, earlier IMHO, had six brass buttons running down the front of the coat, but lacked pockets.
+The first type, earlier, had six brass buttons running down the front of the coat, but lacked pockets.
 Sometime after the Spanish American War I believe the Marines adopted a five button model, with two chest high front pockets.
 The model shown here is something of a hybrid- six buttons and two pockets.
 The coat is constructed of a white linen-like material.
 The buttons are by Horstmann of Philadelphia, and held by rings.
 There are no Quartermaster stamps visible inside the coat, but there is a size marking “IV” along the inside button line.
-There are also the names of Asiatic Marines owned this coat at some time or another.
+This coat appears to have a modified collar.
+This "quilted" style collar has been noted in an image of Marines in Tientsin during the Boxer Rebellion, possibly indicating an Asiatic station custom modification by local tailors.
+The coat also has the names of three Asiatic Marines owned it at some time or another.
 What is interesting is that all of these men can be traced to having served in the Far East between 1903 and 1910.
 The first man to wear the coat was probably issued it in conjunction with his arrival in the Far East in August 1903.
 After serving for several months aboard the USS Kentucky, he transferred to the Philippines and subsequently in 1904 to the US Naval Hospital in Yokohama, Japan.
 In 1906 at the end of his enlistment he was sent home, and another Marine who had been on the USS Ohio came to Yokohama.
 His name appears stenciled inside the coat in proper fashion-initials of the first and middle name, followed by the last name fully spelled out.
 Just prior to his return to the United States, a third Marine obtained the jacket upon his arrival at Yokohama.
 This man, Howard Delong, carried the jacket through the remainder of the Asiatic cruise and return to the United States.